puppetlabs/puppet-docs/source/puppet/5.3/ssl_autosign.markdown

 ### Enabling basic autosigning

+The `autosign.conf` whitelist file's location and contents are described in [its documentation](./conf_file_autosign.html).

+Puppet looks for `autosign.conf` at the path configured in the [`autosign` setting][autosign setting] in the `[master]` section of `puppet.conf`.
+The default path is `$confdir/autosign.conf`, and the default `confdir` path depends on your operating system.
+[See the confdir documentation for more information.](./dirs_confdir.html)

+> **Note:** In open source Puppet, no `autosign.conf` file exists by default.
+In Puppet Enterprise, the file exists but is empty.
+In both cases, basic autosigning is enabled by default but doesn't autosign any certificates because an blank or non-existent whitelist is considered empty and no hostnames are whitelisted by default.

-To enable basic autosigning, set `autosign = <whitelist file>` in the `[master]` section of the CA Puppet master's puppet.conf.
-The whitelist file must **not** be executable by the same user as the Puppet master; otherwise it will be treated as a policy executable.
+The `autosign.conf` file must not be executable by the Puppet master's user account.
+If the `autosign` setting points to an executable file, Puppet instead treats it like a custom policy executable even if it contains a valid `autosign.conf` whitelist.

-> **Note:** Basic autosigning is enabled by default and looks for a whitelist located at `$confdir/autosign.conf`.
-For more info, see [the page on the confdir](./dirs_confdir.html).

-### The `autosign.conf` file

-The `autosign.conf` whitelist file is a list of certnames or domain name globs (one per line) whose certificate requests will automatically be signed.

-    rebuilt.example.com
-    *.scratch.example.com
-    *.local

-Note that domain name globs do not function as normal globs: an asterisk can only represent one or more subdomains at the front of a certname that resembles a fully-qualified domain name.
-(That is, if your certnames don't look like FQDNs, you can't use `autosign.conf` to full effect.)

 ### Security implications of basic autosigning

-Since any host can provide any certname when requesting a certificate, basic autosigning should only be used in situations where you fully trust any computer able to connect to the Puppet master.
+Because any host can provide any certname when requesting a certificate, basic autosigning is essentially **insecure**.
+Use it only when you fully trust any computer capable of connecting to the Puppet master.

-With basic autosigning enabled, an attacker able to guess an unused certname allowed by `autosign.conf` would be able to obtain a signed agent certificate from the Puppet master.
-They would then be able to obtain a configuration catalog, which might or might not contain sensitive information (depending on your deployment's Puppet code and node classification).
+With basic autosigning enabled, an attacker that guesses an unused certname allowed by `autosign.conf` can obtain a signed agent certificate from the Puppet master.
+The attacker could then obtain a configuration catalog, which can contain sensitive information depending on your deployment's Puppet code and node classification.

 ## Policy-based autosigning

+[inpage_policy]: #policy-based-autosigning

 In policy-based autosigning, the CA will run an external policy executable every time it receives a CSR.
 This executable will examine the CSR and tell the CA whether the certificate is approved for autosigning.
 If the executable approves, the certificate is autosigned; if not, it is left for manual review.

 ### Enabling policy-based autosigning

-To enable policy-based autosigning, set `autosign = <policy executable file>` in the `[master]` section of the CA Puppet master's puppet.conf.
+To enable policy-based autosigning, set `autosign = <policy executable file>` in the `[master]` section of the CA Puppet master's `puppet.conf`.

 The policy executable file **must be executable by the same user as the Puppet master.** If not, it will be treated as a certname whitelist file.